mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 The kind of cinematic, heroic action that typifies swashbuckling stories is near and dear to [[Fate Core]]'s heart—that's just the nature of the game.
 But those climactic one-on-one fights between our hero and a dastardly villain almost always involve a lot of back-and-forth before one of them lands a blow.
 In the meantime, they might trade witty repartee or provocative insults, swing from chandeliers, leap off balconies, baffle their opponent with their cloak, or a thousand other things.
 Look at D'Artagnan and Jussac in _The Three Musketeers_, Errol Flynn and Basil Rathbone in the 1938 film _The Adventures of Robin Hood_, Cyrano's poetry-laden duel with Valvert in Rostand's _Cyrano de Bergerac_, or Luke Skywalker and Darth Vader's duel in _The Empire Strikes Back_.

-The [[create advantage]] action in [[Fate Core]] makes it easy to model these sorts of conflicts, but most players will still gravitate toward the most efficient means of dispatching the opposition, especially if there aren't other PCs around to give them an excuse to create situation aspects.
+The [[Create Advantage]] action in [[Fate Core]] makes it easy to model these sorts of conflicts, but most players will still gravitate toward the most efficient means of dispatching the opposition, especially if there aren't other PCs around to give them an excuse to create situation aspects.
 That's what this hack does—require players to rely on skills other than [[Fight]] in a conflict, with colorful results.

 These one-on-one dueling rules introduce something called the upper hand.
 Only the duelist with the upper hand can actually use a skill with the attack action to inflict harm.
 The other duelist can take any otheraction, but cannot attack—until they get the upper hand, of course.